-- Continue to work with on- and off-premises data companies to quantify the craft beer market regarding women, people of various ethnic backgrounds, income groups, and use of technology.
+- Continue to work with on- and off-premise data companies to quantify the craft beer market regarding women, people of various ethnic backgrounds, income groups, and use of technology.

 - Operate with the belief that there have been significant increases in women starting, owning, and working in breweries and enjoying craft beer with continued opportunity ahead.
 As well, we will further our belief that there is significant opportunity to make progress with entrepreneurs, employees, and customers of all racial and ethnic backgrounds, who can by the strength of their diversity benefit the craft brewing community for decades to come.

 As Simon Sinek, keynote speaker at the 2015 Craft Brewers Conference, shared, “People don’t buy what you do; they buy why you do it.”
 We in beer would be naïve to think that it’s just about what’s in the glass.
 What many feel they are purchasing from breweries is not just the beverage itself, but who the producer is and what the brewery is about.